 Hair-Proof Your Home

-For pet owners willing to try anything to contain pet hair, consider hair-proofing your home.
+For pet owners with shedding pets willing to try anything to contain pet hair, consider hair-proofing your home.
 Ideas for this procedure include replacing your existing carpet with a carpet for pets or with mats that you can beat outside.
 Or you can choose mats coloured in muted tones and prints to see whether they can camouflage your pet’s hair.

 Shedding pets always like sofas and comfortable chairs, it is inevitable.
 And so the same applies to the sofas and other fabrics within the house where pet fur and hair seems to gather.
 Firstly choose a colour scheme which matches the colour of your pet’s hair.